MERY-Sheep/godot-mcp-rs/docs/USAGE.en.md

 # Godot MCP Server - Usage Guide

-> [!WARNING] > **Important: Toolset Consolidation**
-> The individual MCP tools listed below have been consolidated into 3 core GraphQL (GQL) tools: `godot_query`, `godot_mutate`, and `godot_introspect`.
-> While these legacy tools are removed from the MCP server interface, they remain accessible via CLI for debugging and serve as the internal implementation for GQL resolvers.
-> For the new GQL-based workflow, please refer to [MIGRATION_GUIDE.md](gql/MIGRATION_GUIDE.md).
+The main operations of this project are integrated into the GraphQL (GQL) interface.
+While legacy tools remain available via CLI, we recommend using GQL tools for standard MCP use and advanced automation.

 ## GraphQL CLI Commands (Recommended)